geloasacode/FlaskCICDWorkshop/README.md

 To use these CI/CD workflows for your Python Web Application, follow these steps:

-1. Fork this repository to your own GitHub account.
+1. Fork this repository to your GitHub account.

-2. Configure the necessary secrets and environment variables in your repository settings, including AWS credentials for ECR and EC2 deployment.
+2. Configure necessary secrets and environment variables in your repository settings, including AWS credentials for ECR and EC2 deployment.

 3. Create and manage pull requests on the `main` branch to trigger the workflows automatically.

-4. Monitor the workflow runs and review their logs for any issues.
+4. Monitor workflow runs and review logs for any issues.

-For more details on each workflow's functionality and configuration, refer to the respective workflow files.
+For detailed information on each workflow's functionality and configuration, refer to the respective workflow files.

-## Notes
+## Note

-- This is a simplified example for educational purposes.
-- Ensure proper security group settings to allow traffic on the required ports.
 - Remember to clean up resources when they are no longer needed.